|In every moment, we can find and live our purpose. --Tiffany Mackey|

 The October conference is a milestone in the development of this movement.
 It will build a foundation on which the next generation of developments can take place, spreading the practice of mindfulness more widely, deepening lawyers’ satisfactions with their work and lives, and improving the quality of the service that they offer to clients.
 Over time, mindfulness could make a significant contribution to improving the quality of justice in individual courthouses, in the United States, and in the world.

-This article is printed here with permission.
-It originally appeared in Greater Good, the online magazine of the Greater Good Science Center (GGSC).
-Based at UC Berkeley, the GGSC studies the psychology, sociology, and neuroscience of well-being, and teaches skills that foster a thriving, resilient, and compassionate society.
 Charles Halpern, JD, is currently a lecturer at the University of California, Berkeley School of Law, where he teaches its course on law and meditation.
 He is also the author of Making Waves and Riding the Currents: Activism and the Practice of Wisdom.
+This article was originally printed by Greater Good Science Science Center.

 Search by keyword: